-Starting to work for yourself is like turning over a new page in your life and career.
+Starting to work for yourself is a significant new chapter in your life.

-A new chapter - leaving the world of employment behind for a more rewarding adventure.
+A brand new chapter; you're leaving the world of employment behind for a more rewarding adventure.

 A vital part of setting yourself up for success is making sure your personal finances are in good order.
-Taking charge of your finances, invoicing, and tax returns.
+This means taking charge of your finances, invoicing, and tax returns.
 But what about your future?
 Are you neglecting your pension?

 Here's one way you can sort your pension and pave the way for a brighter tomorrow.